Millbrook, AL

 About Millbrook, AL

-Millbrook is a mid-sized city in Alabama with a population of 16,923 residents.
-The median household income is $64,522 per year, which is near the national average.
-The median age in Millbrook is 36.2 years.
+Millbrook is a mid-sized city located in Alabama with a population of 16,923 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $64,522 per year, which is 14% below the national median of $75,149.
+The median age of 36.2 years is close to the US median age of 38.9 years.

 How Millbrook Ranks in Alabama